 - How well-balanced your meals are

 By adjusting portions, increasing protein, and choosing nutrient-dense preparations, he created a system that worked for his body and lifestyle.
+He also emphasised that his clients have achieved similar results by following the same principles without feeling disconnected from their food traditions.

 Read about: More Vitamins, More Problems?
 The Truth About Supplements